 「空ひびき土ひびきして雪吹ぶくさびしき国ぞわが生まれぐに」

-The Uono River, which divides and runs through the Uonuma Hills, and the snow-capped mountains were also praised in poems by Miyagi Shuuji, a poet from Horinouchi.
-The former Horinouchi Town, which once thrived as a shibori market, was left behind by various developments that followed, but elegant bon dance songs such as “Ono no Saka” remain to this day, serving as valuable cultural assets that convey the atmosphere of the good old days.
+The Uono River, which divides and flows through the Uonuma Highlands, and the snow-capped mountains were also praised in poems by Miyagi Shuuji, a poet from Horinouchi.
+The former Horinouchi Town, which once thrived as a shibori market, was left behind by various developments in modern times, but elegant bon odori songs such as “Ono no Saka” still remain.
+These songs are valuable cultural assets that convey the atmosphere of the good old days in the Uonuma region.

 “Dai no Saka” explanation page